 The Company enters into sales-type lease and operating lease arrangements with certain qualified customers to purchase or rent its systems.
 Sales-type leases have terms that generally range from 24 to 84 months and are usually collateralized by a security interest in the underlying assets.
 Revenue related to multiple-element arrangements are allocated to lease and non-lease elements based on their relative selling prices as prescribed by the Company's revenue recognition policy.
-Lease elements generally include a da Vinci Surgical System, while non-lease elements generally include service, instruments and accessories.
-In determining whether a transaction should be classified as a sales-type or operating lease, the Company considers the following terms: (1) whether title of the system transfers automatically or for a nominal fee at the end of the term of the lease, (2) whether the present value of the minimum lease payments are equal to or greater than 90% of the fair market value of the system at the inception of the lease, (3) whether the life of the lease exceeds 75% of the life of the asset, and (4) whether there is an option to purchase the asset at a "bargain price" at the end of the lease term.
+Lease elements generally include a da Vinci Surgical System or system component, while non-lease elements generally include service, instruments and accessories.
+In determining whether a transaction should be classified as a sales-type or operating lease, the Company considers the following terms: (1) whether title of the system transfers automatically or for a nominal fee at the end of the term of the lease, (2) whether the present value of the minimum lease payments are equal to or greater than 90% of the fair market value of the leased asset at the inception of the lease, (3) whether the lease term exceeds 75% of the economic life of the leased asset, and (4) whether there is an option to purchase the leased asset at a "bargain price" at the end of the lease term.

 The Company generally recognizes revenue from sales-type lease arrangements at the time the system is accepted by the customer, assuming all other revenue recognition criteria have been met.
 Revenue from sales-type leases is presented as product revenue.
 Revenue from operating lease arrangements is recognized as earned over the lease term, which is generally on a straight-line basis and is presented as product revenue.
-Operating lease revenue for the years ended December 31, 2016, 2015, and 2014 was \$16.6 million, \$7.0 million, and \$1.3 million, respectively.
+Operating lease revenue for the years ended December 31, 2017, 2016, and 2015, was \$25.9 million, \$16.6 million, and \$7.0 million, respectively.